nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/thingy91x/thingy91x_updating_fw_programmer.rst

    .. group-tab:: Through external debug probe

-      To update the nRF5340 firmware using an external debug probe, complete the following steps:
+      To update the nRF9151 SiP application firmware using an external debug probe, complete the following steps:

       1. Install the ``nrfutil device`` command package by completing the steps in the `Installing and upgrading nRF Util commands`_ documentation.
       #.
 Connect the Thingy:91 X to your computer with a USB-C cable.